tigersay1/FP-Growth-new/README.md

 # FP-Growth-new
-Improved algorithm for mining frequent patterns and accosiation rules (3rd year coursework)
+Improved algorithm for mining frequent patterns and accosiation rules (made for 3rd year coursework)